 Attribute Name Format Purpose Example Identifier Short string Unique module identification.
 LIDAR Module version Float In a new module this field will be filled with a default value.
-1.0 1 Description Medium string State-of-the-art LIDAR instrument module Author Short string Text field for the author's name.
-Text field for the author's name.
+1.0 Description Medium string Free writing area where to briefly describe the module.
+State-of-the-art LIDAR instrument module Author Short string Text field for the author's name.
 DMS Source file Medium string Optional field for a file 8 representing the source code of the module. modules/LIDAR/src/lidar.f90 Executable Medium string The executable 9 file (either a binary or script) to be invoked in a simulation. module/LIDAR/bin/lidar